 The President as Demagogue

-By: John Wallach, Professor of Political Science, Hunter College & The Graduate Center, City University of New York
+By: John R. Wallach, Professor of Political Science, Hunter College and CUNY Graduate Center

 The writing and opinions expressed herein are those of the authors and do not necessarily reflect the positions of the Roosevelt House Public Policy Institute or Hunter College.